DrozdikGleb/Study/README.md

 # Study
-My code from study at the university
+My code from the university
-There are different samples of my code from study in ITMO university.
+There are different samples of my code from courses in ITMO university.
 These 3 subjects: Algorithmics, Discrete Math and Paradagims of programming.